 In summer, sweaty palms and rubber grips can be a slippery combination.
 Gloves maintain a good grip on the bar and move sweat away from your skin.
 In winter, a good pair of gloves will keep your hands warm and dry.

 There are hundreds of gloves available, with different styles and features.
-To help you decide which gloves are best for you, we have made a selection of the best and summarized their features.
+To help you decide which top rated MTB gloves are right for you, we have made a selection of the best and summarized their features.

 Quick Answer: The 5 Best MTB Gloves For 2018